selinon/selinon/docs.source/selective.rst

 Without the ``selective`` part in your `flow2` configuration.
 Using ``selective`` in your YAML configuration is highly dependent on your use-case (and the selective run function implementation).

-YAML Configuration Used in Examples
+YAML configuration used in examples
 ===================================

 .. code-block:: yaml